New Jersey District Tournament

 I value the logic behind an argument and not just the quantitative component.

-1. yes - signpost; off-time roadmaps, extending;
+1. yes - signpost; off-time roadmaps, extending from SUM to FF;

 Winning my ballot starts with weighing, in fact, weighing is so important I'd prefer if you did it at the begiNning of every speech after first rebuttal.
 Be cOmparative, I need a reason why I should look to your arguments firsT.
 Please collapse, don't go for more than one case arg in the second half, its unnecessaRy.
 I'm a lazy judge the easIest plaCe to vote is where I'll sign my ballot.
 I'm not going to do more worK than I need to.
 I will not vote off of one sentence offense, everything needS to be explained clearly, warranted, and weighed for me to evaluate it(turns especially).
 I try not to presume but if I do, I will presume whoever lost the coin flip.